igorlogius/igorlogius/.github/ISSUE_TEMPLATE/other-questions.md

 **Question**

-Why are you addons so ugly?
+Why are your addons so ugly?